 Issuing Testamurs and Record of Results

 The AQF provides for a range of pathways to the qualifications in the vocational education and training sector.
-For example, a qualification may be gained as a result of work-based training, work and institution-based training, institution-based training, recognition of prior learning and further training as necessary.
+For example, a qualification may be gained as a result of work-based training, institution-based training, a combination of work and institution-based training, recognition of prior learning and further training as necessary.
 Prior learning may include training and courses undertaken outside the AQF and informal learning gained through work or other life experience.

 The testamur for all AQF qualifications issued will identify the qualification as an AQF qualification either by the words 'The qualification is recognised within the Australian Qualifications Framework' or the use of the AQF logo, but not both.
 The AQF logo or these words must not be used on certification documentation for non-AQF qualifications.
 Full conditions of use can be found on the AQF website, aqf.edu.au.